EduboxGlobal/edubox/legal/initial-board-resolution.md

 ### BANK ACCOUNTS

 **RESOLVED**, that the Treasurer is authorized to establish bank accounts on behalf of the Corporation at financial institutions selected by the Treasurer, and that the following officers are authorized to sign checks and conduct banking transactions:
-- Any two of: Chair, Treasurer, Secretary
+- Any of: Chair, Treasurer, Secretary

 ### TAX-EXEMPT STATUS